 Work = Force x Distance

-Work is often measured in foot-pounds, or ft-lbs, but is sometimes measured in joules (J) or Newton-meters (Nm).
+Work is often measured in foot-pounds, or ft-lbs, but is sometimes measured in joules (J) or Newton meters (Nm).
 How quickly this work is done is what we call horsepower in a car.
-This was first measured by a Scottish inventor called James Watt (the namesake of the common Watt measurement of power), when he was observing horses pull weight up a cliff using rope and a pulley.
+This was first measured by Scottish inventor James Watt (the namesake of the common Watt measurement of power), when he was observing horses pulling weight up a cliff using rope and a pulley.

 First Measurement Of Horsepower